How to talk about the weather in English?

 2. What's the weather like today / tomorrow?

-Partly cloudy sky It's partly cloudy.
+A cloudy sky and a green tree.
+It's cloudy.

 3. How to start a small talk?